Module 6.3: Security Assessments

 - False Positive Rate: 12%

-Stop and think: Which Metric?
-A new zero-day vulnerability is announced.
-Your team scrambles to patch it, and it takes 3 weeks to update all clusters.
+Stop and think: a new zero-day vulnerability is announced, your team scrambles to patch it, and it takes three weeks to update all clusters.
 Which operational security metric will this negatively impact the most?
-Answer: Mean Time To Remediate (MTTR).
-Tracking MTTR helps justify investments in automated patching and deployment pipelines.
+The answer is mean time to remediate, because the vulnerability is known and the clock starts when the team becomes responsible for action.
+Tracking MTTR helps justify investment in faster image rebuilds, safer rollout automation, and better ownership mapping.

 Worked Example: Threat Modeling the API Server